raleel/cfi-srd-pt/_assets/(Lidded) 0010_Spells.md

 The spell's Duration ends if the protected individual makes any type of melee attack or attempts to impose the protective field against an affected creature.

-The reverse of this spell, Protection from Good, works as above with regards to the second and third benefit, while the first benefit functions as noted with regards to good opponents.
+The reverse of this spell, Protection from Bom, works as above with regards to the second and third benefit, while the first benefit functions as noted with regards to Bom opponents.

 ---
 #### Protection from Fire